 Multi-account profit-split tier mechanics

-Inside the six-slot cap, the trader can mix drawdown variants freely.
-A common configuration is two Intraday TMD evaluations to test different strategies, an EOD TMD Funded Sim running the graduated strategy at scale, and a Static Funded Sim or Funded Live as the conservative anchor.
-Each account runs under its own variant's drawdown rules, with the five-day minimum, profit target, and consistency rule applying per-account on evaluation.
+Inside the six-slot cap, the trader can mix routes and trailing types freely.
+A common configuration is two Quick Pay evaluations set to Intraday trailing to test different strategies, a Quick Pay Funded Sim set to EOD trailing running the graduated strategy at scale, and a Fast Pass account as the fast-qualification anchor.
+Each account runs under its own route's rules, with the 5-day minimum (Quick Pay), the 3-day pass (Fast Pass), the profit target, and the consistency rule applying per-account on evaluation.

 Funded Live graduation is gated by sustained Funded Sim performance, clean rule compliance, and the structured criteria documented in the TradeDay rulebook.
 The exact thresholds are published in the help center and may be updated periodically.
 Traders who approach graduation patiently typically clear it faster than traders who push aggressively, because the system measures sustained discipline rather than peak performance.